-15. This act shall take effect 90 days after enactment and shall expire six years after the effective date, but the expiration of this act shall not impair any contract negotiated pursuant to this act that is in effect on the date of expiration.
-The Attorney General, in consultation with the Commissioners of Banking and Insurance and Health and Senior Services, may take such anticipatory administrative action in advance of the effective date as shall be necessary to implement the act.
+16. This act shall take effect 90 days after enactment, but the Attorney General, in consultation with the Commissioner of Banking and Insurance, may take such anticipatory administrative action in advance of the effective date as shall be necessary to implement the act.